martineausimon/nvim-lilypond-suite/README.md

 * I write a new debug function `:LilyDebug` which displays information:
     * `:LilyDebug commands`: shows the latest commands executed by the plugin
-    * `:LilyDebug errors`: displays the errors sorted by the plugin
-    * `:LilyDebug stdout`: shows the raw output of the last used commands
-    * `:LilyDebug lines`: shows the lines as they are sent to be processed by the "rules".
+    * `:LilyDebug errors`: displays the errors sorted by the plugin, as they are sent to be processed by the "rules".
 Useful for creating/improving the rules.
 In multi-line errors, line breaks are represented by "|"
+    * `:LilyDebug stdout`: shows the raw output of the last used commands
+    * `:LilyDebug fileinfos`: shows the main file, main folder, output file, tmp folder used for compilation, and audio file if lilypond

 Please report any issues!
 </details>